 - No Ethernet

-The Razer Blade QHD+ RZ09-01952E73-R3U1 is a new an improved version that offers a massive 1TB SSD and a powerful NVIDIA GeForce GTX 1060 graphics card.
+The Razer Blade RZ09-01953E72-R3U1 is a new an improved version of the Razer Blade which offers a powerful NVIDIA GeForce GTX 1060 graphics card and a 512GB SSD.

 Pro Tips For Making Your Decision